mythologyprospector-hub/akasha-forge/README.md

 ---

+This repository participates in the Akasha ecosystem and is described by repo-manifest.yaml.

+---

 ## Bootstrap Engine (Initial Implementation)

 Akasha Forge now includes a minimal executable layer to receive and respond to Discovery output.